smanolloff/svg_drawer/README.md

 Different elements (tables, rows, text boxes, etc.) all accept a set of params when initialized.
 Usually, each element type accepts a different set of params, listed further below

-Many of the params are _inherited_ from the parent element (e.g. if a Table is initialized with a `font` param, it won't use it directly, but child elements (rows) will inherit it, their children (cells) will inherit it, their children (text box) will inherit it.)
+Many of the params are _inherited_ from the parent element (e.g. if a Table is initialized with a `font` param, it won't use it directly, but child elements (rows) will inherit it, their children (cells) will inherit it, their children (text box) will inherit it).

 Regardless of their type, **all** elements share some common params, which are **never** inherited: